sudo-satish/transparent-crowdfund/README.md

 - Show monthly analytics
 - Add payout
 - Add payout for description
-- Register a domain
+- Register a domain = fundraiser.hisabbuddy.com
-- Register a business
+- Register a business = Get a GST No and a current account